Lincoln Navigator: Navigator K Concept

 In 2003, Ford Performance Group introduced the Navigator K concept, the first Lincoln concept vehicle from the group.
 It was unveiled at the New York Auto Show after a rumor that Cadillac was to produce a V12 version of the Escalade EXT.
-The Navigator K produces 385 horsepower, thanks to the Ford SVT Lightning supercharged 5.4L V8 engine.
+The Navigator K produces 385 hp, thanks to the Ford SVT Lightning supercharged 5.4L V8 engine.
 Feature-wise, it was identical to the “Ultimate” trim level.
 It was named to pay homage to the Model K, which rejuvenated the Lincoln brand in 1931.

 On the exterior, the Navigator K came with 20-inch chrome wheels, a monochromatic scheme, chrome rearview mirrors, chrome front tow hooks, and a polished stainless steel exhaust tip.
 The interior was available in red only, with satin nickel trim replacing the real walnut burl wood trim that was available in final version of the Navigator.
 It had red leather seats with black piping all around the bolsters.
 The steering wheel, unlike production Navigator versions, was all leather-wrapped.

+In popular culture

+The Lincoln Navigator is featured in the 2005 family comedy film Are We There Yet?, where Ice Cube’s character Nick Persons drives the SUV throughout much of the story.